AlbertGBena/RaProM/README.md

 ## Versions and dependences

-The main script is called RaProM.py and it is available in python 2.7. and 3.8.
+The main script is called RaProM.py and it is available in python 2.7., 3.8. ,and 3.11.
 The following libraries are necessary:

+For 2.7 and 3.8. python version

 	numpy , version 1.14.5 or later until 1.19.

 	miepython, version 1.3.0 or later (matplotlib is necessary for this library works)

 	netCDF4, version 1.2.7 or later(cftime is necessary for this library works)

+For 3.11 pyhton version

+	numpy , version 1.21.6

+	miepython, version 2.2.1 (matplotlib is necessary for this library works)

+	netCDF4, version 1.7.2 or later(cftime is necessary for this library works)

 The script works with the MRR raw archives.